Axiomatic Analysis of Medial Centrality Measures: Axiomatization of t-Betweenness Centrality

 \begin{axiom} (Target Proxy) For every graph $G=(V, E) \in \mathcal{G}_t$ with weights $b$ such that $\Gamma^-_t(G) = \{(v, t)\}$ and $\Gamma^+_v(G) = \{(v, t)\}$, $b(t) = 0$ and node $w \in V - \{t\}$:

 \end{axiom}

 \emph{Locality} describes the operation of joining two networks with the common target.
+This may occur for example in the computer network, when two separate subnetworks are connected by one server.
 The axiom states that the centrality of all nodes other than the target does not change and the centrality of the target is the sum of its centralities from both separate graphs.
 This means that the behavior of data packets is not affected by the existence of another independent part of the network with the same target.

-Locality is a natural translation to class $\mathcal{G}_t$ of Locality proposed by \citet{Skibski:etal:2019:attachment} that concerns adding separate connected graphs.
-It is also similar to Sink Merging from \citep{Was:etal:2019:rwd}, as we assume that data packets end their travel in the target node.
+We can also look from the other perspective and say that \emph{Locality} describes splitting the network at the cut vertex.
+When the cut vertex is the target node, centralities in each component it joins are independent.
+A similar axiom under the same name was proposed for undirected graphs in \cite{Skibski:etal:2019:attachment} where separate connected components are considered.

-\emph{Additivity} states that the centrality as the function of the node weights is additive.
-This means that the packets travel independently from each other.
+\emph{Additivity} states that the centrality treated as a function of the node weights is additive.
+This means that the packets travel independently from each other, they do not collide in any way.

 \emph{Node Redirect} formalizes the intuition that if the packet from two nodes has the same possible further routes, then redirecting one of these nodes into the other would not change the centralities of other nodes.
 Moreover, the centrality of the combined node will be the sum of centralities of both nodes in the original graph.
-This axiom was proposed in \citep{Was:Skibski:2020:pagerank}, but in our version we do not allow redirecting of (and to) the target node.
+This axiom was proposed in \cite{Was:Skibski:2020:pagerank}, but in our version we do not allow redirecting of (and to) the target node.

 \emph{Target Proxy} can be understood in the following way: if every path to the target node goes through a \emph{proxy}, $v$, then the role in transferring data to the target is the same as the role in transferring data to node $v$.
-More precisely, consider a graph in which the target has zero weight and one incoming edge from $v$ which is also the only outgoing edge of node $v$.
-The axiom states that in such a graph nodes $v$ and $t$ can be merged and this would not change the centralities of the remaining nodes.
-The name was inspired by the Proxy axiom by \citet{Altman:Tennenholtz:2005}.
-The meaning of our axiom is different: Proxy considered adding a proxy between arbitrary nodes inside the graph and such an operation does not preserve centralities based on shortest paths.
+In the context of the Internet network, this axiom can be interpreted as the \emph{layered system} REST constraint \cite{Fielding:2000}.
+It is a rule for designing web API which states that the communication between the clients and the target server should not be affected if the target is hidden behind a firewall, proxy or a load balancer.